 The Japanese use numbers symbolically even to create coded messages.
 A famous example is the use of numerical combinations to express words or feelings, based on sound similarity.

-• 39 (San-kyuu)It resembles the pronunciation of "Thank you" in English, used to express gratitude.
+• 39 (San-kyuu): Sounds like the pronunciation of “Thank you” in English, being used to express gratitude.

 This use of numbers is common in text messages and personalized vehicle plates.
 I hope this article has presented the meaning of Japanese numbers.